-During his inauguration, Barack Hussein Obama insisted on using Lincoln’s Bible as he took his oath of office.
-Those who know their history might understand why Obama then proceeded to choke on that oath.
+Three weeks ago, Barack Hussein Obama insisted on using Abraham Lincoln’s Bible as he took his inaugural presidential oath of office.
+Those who know our nation’s distinguished history understand why Obama then proceeded to choke on that oath.

-Not to be outdone by the Obama inaugural, Republican organizations are issuing accolades in honor of their party’s patriarch, on this template: “The (name of state) Republican Party salutes and honors Abraham Lincoln on the celebration of his 200th birthday.
+Not to be outdone by the Obama inaugural, Republican organizations are issuing accolades in honor of their party’s patriarch, along this template: “The (name of state) Republican Party salutes and honors Abraham Lincoln on the celebration of his 200th birthday.
 An extraordinary leader in extraordinary times, Abraham Lincoln’s greatness was rooted in his principled leadership and defense of the Constitution.”

-If the Republican Party would spend more energy linking its birthright to our Constitution rather than Lincoln, it might again attain the overwhelming support it enjoyed under Ronald Reagan.
+If the Republican Party would spend more energy linking its birthright to our Constitution rather than Lincoln, it might again attain the overwhelming support it enjoyed under the leadership of Ronald Reagan.

 Though Lincoln has already been canonized by those who settle for partial histories, in the words of John Adams, “Facts are stubborn things; and whatever may be our wishes, our inclination, or the dictates of our passions, they cannot alter the state of facts and evidence.”